A miscarriage is the loss of a pregnancy during the first 20 weeks. It is most likely in the first trimester (the first 3 months) of a pregnancy.

 Key points about miscarriage

-- If you are pregnant and have vaginal bleeding, contact your lead maternity carer (LMC) midwife or doctor.
+- If you are pregnant and have vaginal bleeding or abdominal pain, contact your lead maternity carer (LMC) midwife or doctor.

 - Light vaginal bleeding is relatively common during the first trimester (the first 3 months) and does not necessarily mean you're having a miscarriage, but all bleeding should be checked.